 Frequently asked questions

 A donor group, led by the family of Cleveland Browns owners Jimmy and Dee Haslem, has reportedly committed $20 million to University School to pay for the project at the lower school.
-While most of these funds will be used to pay for the new stadium complex, a portion may be earmarked for scholarships and coaching endowments.
+While some of these funds will be used to pay for the new stadium complex, a portion may be earmarked for athletic scholarships and coaching endowments.

 Reflected light.